 The ability to drive is also the ability to connect with people.
 Thanks to his car, Dad can visit his friends, spend lunch time out at a restaurant just for the ability to be around people, or come visit you when he decides he's ready.
 Letting go of his ability to drive means letting go of his ability to get out of the house.
 Make sure that you make plans that will allow your father to connect with people on a regular basis.
-Stop by often and arrange for friends to come to him, then take him out, in order to handle those fears.
+Stop by often and arrange for friends to come to him, then take him out to handle those fears.

-Fear #2: Handling Daily Chores
+2. Handling Daily Chores

-Fear #3: Becoming a Burden
+3. Becoming a Burden